hausuresh/mlops-playground/README.md

 - Seldon Core: Serving / Inference services

   *"Easier and faster to deploy your machine learning models and experiments at scale on Kubernetes"*
   - Deploy model
   - Preprocessing request
-      👉 There are 3 three ways to do preprocessing
-      - Within the model : Simple but
-      - Transform function : Simple
-      - Feature Store

-    - Monitor: Dashboard of model performance & other metrics
+  - Monitor: Dashboard of serving server's performance & model's metrics
+  - And more functions can be added later

 - Endpoints: endpoints post request & get result from Serving service by REST / GRPC

 # II.
 Pre-requisites 🧰